Hill High Country Store – The Pie Place in Round Hill

 Ron Heimburger bought the Hill High Country Store business in 1993.
-Today the store uses three convection ovens to bake pies 24 hours a day the week before Thanksgiving and Christmas.
-Ordering pies early is highly recommended to assure the pie you want is available.
-Kate Heimburger takes care of the pie orders, the extensive deli offerings, preparation of special ordered country hams, and the “country crafts” selection.
+The store used three convection ovens to bake pies 24 hours a day the week before Thanksgiving and Christmas.
+Ordering pies early was highly recommended to assure the pie you want is available.

 When standing in the checkout line don’t be surprised if you hear someone say “I remember coming here when I was a kid to get our holiday pies.”

 So how did this business start to become such a holiday tradition?
 Well that goes back to the Sleeter family that once had over 850 acres of orchards in western Loudoun.
 Between the loads of apples and peaches, and after the fruit was placed in cold storage, Mrs. Mary Sleeter would peel the fruit and make pies from scratch.
 The customers would come in to buy fresh fruit – smell those pies baking and buy one to take home.

 According to Round Hill historian Ann Thomas, the couple’s first run of apples was called Colonel’s Pride, while second-grade apples were marketed under the Sleeter brand.
 In 1948, Thomas said, the colonel instituted a fruit refrigeration plant and his wife oversaw the entire operation.